KrasniKot/holbertonschool-machine_learning/supervised_learning/optimization/README.md

 - you should use the `tf.keras.layers.Dense` layer as the base layer with kernal initializer `tf.keras.initializers.VarianceScaling(mode='fan_avg')`
 - your layer should incorporate two trainable parameters, `gamma` and `beta`, initialized as vectors of `1` and `0` respectively
 - you should use an `epsilon` of `1e-8`
-- Returns: a tensor of the activated output for the layer
+- Returns: a tensor of the activated output for the layer.